FulanoD3Tal/docker-ecs-example/README.md

 ![Alt text](images/Elastic-Load-Balancing.png)

-In order to have redundancy we need a way to manage the inner traffic from the client to our existing tasks, for that exist the **load balancer** that manage the network traffic and redirect to the available servers or task in our case
+In order to have redundancy we need a way to manage the inner traffic from the clients to our existing tasks, for that exist the **load balancer** that manage the network traffic and redirect to the available servers or task in our case

 ```hcl
 resource "aws_alb" "vite_load_balancer" {